The Path of Totality

 The Path of Totality is the tenth studio album by American nu metal band Korn.
-It was released on December 2, 2011 in Europe and December 6, 2011 in the US.
-The album was produced by various electronic music producers such as Skrillex, Noisia, Excision and various other independent producers.
-"Get Up!", is one of three tracks produced by Skrillex, and was released as a digital download on May 6, 2011.
+It was released on December 2, 2011, in Europe and December 6, 2011, in the US.
+The album is a departure from Korn's usual sound and was produced by various electronic music producers such as Skrillex, Noisia, Excision and various other independent producers.
+"Get Up!", is one of three tracks produced by Skrillex, and was released as a download on May 6, 2011.
 "Narcissistic Cannibal" was released as the second single on October 18, 2011.

 Regarding the album, vocalist Jonathan Davis stated: "I want to trail-blaze.
 I want to change things.
 I want to do things we're not supposed to do.
 I want to create art that's different and not conform to what's going on.
 We didn't make a dubstep album.
 We made a Korn album."
-The album was made available for pre-order on Amazon and iTunes on October 21, 2011; as well as special bundle packages available on Korn.com.
+The album was made available for pre-order on Amazon and iTunes on October 21, 2011, as well as special bundle packages available on Korn.com.

-Revolver named The Path of Totality album of the year in their 100th issue.
+The album received mixed reviews.
+Revolver named it their album of the year in their 100th issue.
 Korn was also inducted into the Kerrang!
 Hall of Fame during the 2011 Kerrang!
 Awards.